India government opposes recognising same-sex marriage - court filing | Law-Order

 - India

+"Living together as partners and having sexual relationship by same sex individuals ... is not comparable with the Indian family unit concept of a husband, a wife and children," the ministry argued.
+The court cannot be asked "to change the entire legislative policy of the country deeply embedded in religious and societal norms", it said.

-At least four gay couples in recent months have asked the court to recognise same-sex marriages, setting the stage for the legal face-off with Prime Minister Narendra Modi's government.
+In a historic verdict in 2018, India's top court decriminalised homosexuality by scrapping a colonial-era ban on gay sex.
+The current case is being seen as a further important development on LGBT rights in the country.
+At least 15 pleas, some by gay couples, have been filed in recent months asking the court to recognise same-sex marriages, setting the stage for this legal face-off with Prime Minister Narendra Modi's government.

+CASE MARKS MILESTONE Asia largely lags the West in accepting same-sex marriage.

+Taiwan was the first in the region to recognise such unions, while same-sex acts are illegal in some countries, such as Malaysia.
+Singapore last year ended a ban on gay sex but took steps to bar same-sex marriages.
+Japan is the only country among the Group of Seven nations that does not legally recognise same-sex unions, although the public broadly favours recognition.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)